MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-hdfs.md

 ## Write XDF to HDFS

-The compute context determines whether you can write to the native file system or to HDFS.
+Once you load data from a text file or another source, you can save it as an .xdf file to either HDFS or the native file system.
+The compute context determines where the file can be saved.
 To get the current compute context, use **rxGetComputeContext()**.

-In the local compute context, out files must be written to the native file system.
+In a local compute context, out files must be written to the native file system.
 However, by setting the compute context to **RxHadoopMR** or **RxSpark**, you can write to HDFS.

 The following example shows how to write a data frame as an .xdf file directly to HDFS using the built-in Iris data set.

 1. Set the user name:

-    > username <- "<your-user-name-here>"
+    	> username <- `<your-user-name-here>`

 2. Set folder paths:

 		hdfsDataDirRoot <- paste("/home/<user-dir>/<data-dir>/", username, sep="")
 		localfsDataDirRoot <- paste("/home/<user-dir>/<data-dir>/", username, sep="")
 		setwd(localfsDataDirRoot)

 3. Set compute context:

 		port <- 8020 # KEEP IF USING THE DEFAULT
 		host <- system("hostname", intern=TRUE)
 		hdfsFS <- RxHdfsFileSystem(hostName=host, port=port)

 		myHadoopCluster <- RxHadoopMR(

 		nameNode= host,
 		port=port,
 		consoleOutput=TRUE)

 		rxSetComputeContext(myHadoopCluster)

 4. Write the XDF to a text file on HDFS:

 		air7x <- RxXdfData(file='/user/RevoShare/revolution/AirOnTime7Pct', fileSystem = hdfsFS)
 		air7t <- RxTextData(file='/user/RevoShare/revolution/AirOnTime7PctText', fileSystem = hdfsFS, createFileSet=TRUE)

 		rxDataStep(air7x,air7t)

 ## Write a composite XDF

 A *composite XDF* refers to a collection of .xdf files rather than a single .xdf out file.
-You can create a composite .xdf if you want to load, refresh, and analyze a file subset.
-A composite set consists of a named directory with two subdirectories, *data* and *metadata*, containing split data .xdfd files and metadata .xdfm files, respectively.
+You can create a composite .xdf if you want to load, refresh, and analyze data as a collection of smaller files that can be managed independently or used collectively, depending on the need.

+A composite set consists of a named parent directory with two subdirectories, *data* and *metadata*, containing split data .xdfd files and metadata .xdfm files, respectively.
 The .xdfm file contains the metadata for all of the .xdfd files under the same parent folder.

-**RxXdfData** is used to specify a composite set, and **rxImport** is used to read in the data and output the generated files.
+**RxXdfData** is used to specify a composite set, and **rxImport** is used to read in the data and output the generated .xdfd files.

 When the compute context is **RxHadoopMR**, a composite set of XDF is always created.
 In a local compute context, which you can use on HDFS, you must specify the option *createCompositeSet=TRUE* within the **RxXdfData** if you want the composite set.